poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 let some_optic = some_lens |> la some_affine |> ap some_prism |> ai some_iso
 ```

-And so the letter to the left of the shorthand indicates what must be piped, while the
+And so the letter to the left of the shorthand indicates the optic taken from
-letter to the right restricts the type of the optic to pipe into.
+the left, and the letter to the right, the optic we apply from the right.
+Yeah.
+Simple enough.

 # The Twist Villain